-Situated near the cult site of Delphi and overlooking the Corinthian Gulf from the southern slopes of Mount Parnassus, the site of Kastrouli-Desfina sits at the border of the provinces of Boeotia and Phokis.
+Situated near the ancient Greek sanctuary site of Delphi and overlooking the Corinthian Gulf south of Mount Parnassos, the Mycenaean citadel of Desfina-Kastrouli sits at the border of the ancient regions of Boiotia and Phokis.
 We are told by Homer (Il.
-2.494-759) that the cities in these regions sent ships to fight with the Achaeans at Troy, hinting at a thriving Bronze Age community here.
-Preliminary work carried out in 2016 and 2017 – which included survey and mapping, along with targeted excavations – has begun to reveal a site fortified with Cyclopean masonry typical of the Late Helladic III period in the region, with the promise of large structures within.
-Nearby rock-cut chamber tombs with multiple burials – some containing perfume jars and gold foil ornaments – were in use from the Late Helladic IIIA2 to Late Helladic IIIC Early, ca. 1350-1150 B.C.E.
+2.494-759, cf. Koh et al. 2020) that Phokis sent forty ships to fight with the Achaeans at Troy, alluding to a thriving region during the international Late Bronze Age.
+Preliminary work carried out in 2016 and 2017 – which included survey and mapping along with targeted excavations – revealed a site fortified with “Cyclopean” masonry typical of the Late Helladic III period with the promise of large structures within.
+Rock-cut chamber tombs with multiple burials – containing fine perfumed oil stirrup jars, gold foil ornaments, figurines, and bronze – were in use from Late Helladic IIIA2 to Late Helladic IIIC Early, ca. 1350-1150 B.C.E.
 (Liritzis et al. 2016, Sideris et al. 2017, Chovalopoulou et al. 2017, Levy et al. 2018).

-In collaboration with Director Ioannis Liritzis and Dr. Thanos Sideris at the University of the Aegean, Dr. Kate Birney (Wesleyan) and Dr. Andrew Koh (Yale/MIT), Dr. Cheryl Floyd, Dr. Trevor Luke (Florida State), Janling Fu (Harvard), and Ian Roy (Brandeis) are continuing to explore the Bronze-Iron Age citadel at Desfina-Kastrouli and its environs within the longue durée context of the Southern Phokis Regional Project (co-directed by Koh and Liritzis).
-Our professional team includes experts in field archaeology, ceramics, GIS survey and mapping, digital modeling and aerial photogrammetry, and the archaeological sciences.
-In 2018, through the archaeological field school program, we are welcoming a small group of students to come and work alongside us.
+In collaboration with Dr. Ioannis Liritzis (University of the Aegean) and Dr. Yiota Manti (Ionian University), Dr. Andrew Koh (Yale/MIT), Dr. Cheryl Floyd, Dr. Trevor Luke (Florida State), Janling Fu (Harvard), and Ian Roy (Brandeis) are continuing to explore the Bronze-Iron Age citadel at Desfina-Kastrouli and its environs within the longue durée context of the Southern Phokis Regional Project (co-directed by Koh and Liritzis).
+Our professional team includes experts in field archaeology, ceramics, GIS survey and mapping, digital modeling and aerial photogrammetry, ancient history, and the archaeological sciences.
+In 2018, through the archaeological field school program, we welcomed a diverse group of international volunteers to come and work alongside us.
 In 2022, we conducted a transitional field season to prepare us for a new round of research after the disruption of Covid-19.
-The next field school program will offer training in traditional excavation and analytical techniques, while also offering exposure and hands-on experience with the tools of the archaeological sciences (e.g. Laboratory of Environmental Archaeology, OpenARCHEM) and research technology & innovation (e.g. Digital Scholarship Lab).
+The next field school program will offer the same training in traditional excavation and analytical techniques, while also offering exposure and hands-on experience with the tools of the archaeological sciences (e.g. Laboratory of Environmental Archaeology, OpenARCHEM) and research technology & innovation (e.g. Digital Scholarship Lab).

 Come and explore with us!